m5lk3n/dotfiles/README.md

 ## Changes

-- Removes the following packages/web apps along with its default config (where applicable) as per [this script](uninstall-defaults.sh).
+- Removes the packages/web apps along with its default config (where applicable) as per [this script](uninstall-defaults.sh).

-- Installs additional packages and config as per [this setup](./setup.sh).
+- Installs additional packages and config as per [this script](./setup.sh).

 - Changes the following in Omarchy:
   - to have no window gaps